 Research on whether legalization results in more traffic accidents is inconclusive.
 Over 60 studies have examined this question, but there is no consensus on whether legalization has increased the number of accidents.
-Several systematic reviews have attempted to analyze these differences in outcomes, but data limitations and measures in accidents were in fact of impairment influence the ability to draw conclusive findings from their outcomes.
+Several systematic reviews have attempted to analyze these differences in outcomes, but data limitations and measures of impairment influence the ability to draw conclusive findings from their outcomes.
 A 2019 study that examined crash trends in states that had legalized marijuana found increased crash fatalities in one state, but not another.
-In contrast, a 2020 study using limited years of post-lea similar study design and data source found no notable difference in crash trends: galization accident data, "While our results suggest that the marijuana legalization in Colorado and Washington and difficulties accountdid not lead to discernible increases in traffic fatalities, estimating the externalities of marijuana use and high driving is still crucial in determining future policy."
+In contrast, a 2020 study using a similar study design and data source found no notable difference in crash trends: galization accident data, "While our results suggest that the marijuana legalization in Colorado and Washington and difficulties accountdid not lead to discernible increases in traffic fatalities, estimating the externalities of marijuana use and high driving is still crucial in determining future policy."
 The lack of conclusive evidence is attributable to several data limitations.